 Don’t have a dog?
 Volunteer!

 Orange County Animal Services, Osceola County Animal Services, and Pawsitive Shelter Photography are a few great local organizations to get involved with as a couple.
+We love this volunteering as part of these dog-friendly date ideas.

 Feature image credit: Orlando Brewing